godwokenrises/godwoken/docs/quick-start.md

 # Quick Start

 Before continue, please check the [kicker](https://github.com/RetricSu/godwoken-kicker) project, which is a recommended tool to fast start a development environment.
-If you still want to mannually deploy a environment please continue to read this document.
+If you still want to manually deploy an environment please continue to read this document.

 ## Requirements